MikeySaw/pokemon_generation/README.md

 __TL;DR__: put the things you felt like are more detailed than a general _To Do_ but havn't started yet here: \

 - [ ] Create a slower version of inference deliberately, play with the `profiler` than make it faster later 💃💃💃, also play with slower/memory bad behavior first (use `.to(device) instead of (device=device), etc.)
+- [ ] Create a `Model Zoo` section like the `latent diffusion` repo and put the pretrained weights into this section, we can either put the pretrained weights into a `Google Drive` folder or just use `dvc` to pull the weights and write down the command to `cd` to the path of the pretrained weights.

 ## Experiment Command Lines Guidance(Experiments Version)